Ecohydraulics/telemac-helpers/README.md

 lsmod | grep vboxguest
 ```

 If the *Terminal*'s answer is something like `vboxguest   358395 2 vboxsf`, the installation was successful.
+Read more about *Guest Additions* on the [*VirtualBox developer's website*](https://www.virtualbox.org/manual/ch04.html).

 To improve the visual experience and getting familiar with Debian Linux do the following: